About

 - Artificial intelligence

-- Natural language processing
+- Natural language understanding and generation

-- Language understanding and generation
+- Language models, agents, and alignment

 - Computational cognitive science

-- Learning; thinking and reasoning; problem solving
+- Learning, thinking, and problem solving

 - Philosophy